-- 1. Self-Represented Parties.
-A self-represented party who has an existing case in the Family Division and is seeking to file a motion with the Court should appear at the Information Desk in the Family Law Center at 440 Ross Street between 8:00 AM and 12:00 PM to meet with staff in the Client Service Center.
+- a.
+For Child Support/Divorce motions: A self-represented party who has an existing case in the Family Division and is seeking to file a motion with the Court should appear at the Information Desk in the Family Law Center at 440 Ross Street Monday through Thursday 8:00 AM and 12:00 PM to meet with staff in the Client Service Center.
 In addition, self-represented parties may call (412) 350-5442 or email 1stFOP@pacses.com with questions about court procedures.
+No legal advice will be given. - b.
+For Child Custody/PFA motions: A self-represented party who is seeking to file a motion regarding Child custody or PFAs should appear at the Custody

+Department Monday-Thursday 8:30 am - 11:30 am.
+In addition, self-represented parties may call (412) 350-4311 or email custodydepartment@alleghenycourts.us.
+No legal advice will be given.

-No legal advice will be given. - a) Self-represented parties must follow the above instructions to submit motions to the court.
+- a) Self-represented parties must follow the above instructions to submit motions to the court.
 The Judge cannot accept motions submitted directly from self-represented parties.
-Self-represented parties who submit motions directly to the Judge will be referred to the Client Service Center for assistance. - b) Self-represented parties responding to a non-emergency motion may submit a response to Client Service center within 5 days of when the motion is received.
+Self-represented parties who submit motions directly to the Judge will be referred to the Information Desk for further assistance. - b) Self-represented parties responding to a non-emergency motion may submit a response to the Self Represented Litigant department (pro-se motions) within 5 days of when the motion is received.
 However, a response is not necessary as the party will be required to appear at motion presentation.
-Responses can be emailed to lstFOP@pacses.com or sent through U.S. mail to Client Services Center, 440 Ross Street, Pittsburgh, PA 15219.
-Parties should ensure that appropriate time is given for mail. - Self-represented parties responding to an emergency motion should submit a response to the Client Service Center.
-Responses must be emailed to lstFOP@pacses.com.
-Responses to motions submitted before 12:00 PM are due by 12:00 PM on the next business day. - c) Non-Emergency Motions will be heard during the Court's pro se motions court.
-The parties are expected to appear at the Family Law Center in the scheduled courtroom and be prepared to explain their motion or response to the Judge and to answer any questions that the Judge may have. - 2.
-The court will hear pro se motions one (1) hour prior to regular motions (1:00 p.m. and 9:30 a.m.
-Fridays).
+Responses may be dropped off at the Self Represented Litigant Office Monday - Friday 8 am - 11:30 am. - c) Self-represented parties responding to an emergency motion should submit a response to the Client Service Center.
+Responses must be emailed to 1stFOP@pacses.com.
+Responses to motions submitted before 12:00 PM are due by 12:00 PM on the next business day. \\\This appears to be how things were handled pre-covid\\\ But typically with emergency petitions now, they are handled same day and with a possible hearing via TEAMS.
+If the respondent wants to file a response that can be handled on a case-by-case basis. \\\ - c) Non-Emergency Motions will be heard during the Court's pro se motions court time slot.
+The parties are expected to appear at 814 City-County Building and be prepared to explain their motion or response to the Judge and to answer any questions that the Judge may have. - The court will hear pro se motions one (1) hour prior to regular motions (1:00 p.m.
+Monday through Thursday).
 The court will hear pro se motions in the following order: - a.
 Motions to amend or vacate PFA's - b.
 Motions with private counsel opposing the motion - c.
 Motions involving the county solicitor - d.
-Fee Waiver Request - e.
+Fee Waiver Requests - e.
 All other motions. - 3.
 The court will only entertain pro se motions or cases with the suffix 006.